terryma/vim-multiple-cursors/README.md

 ### Add multiple cursors using regexes
 ![Example4](assets/example4.gif?raw=true)

-To see what keystrokes are used for the above examples, see [this issue](https://github.com/terryma/vim-multiple-cursors/issues/39).
+To see what keystrokes are used for the above examples, see [the wiki page](https://github.com/terryma/vim-multiple-cursors/wiki/Keystrokes-for-example-gifs).

 ## Features
 - Live update in Insert mode